jozhw/.dotfiles/docs/src/content/docs/emacs/the-main-initialization-of-emacs-initel.md

 ```

-If you get a package not found error and the package exists, then you can try
+#### Troubleshooting

-refreshing the package contents by running `M-x package-refresh-contents`.
+If you get a package not found error and the package exists, then you can try refreshing the package contents by running `M-x package-refresh-contents`.

 ## The `init.el` for keeping `.emacs.d` clean